Frank Giacoia: Early life and career

-Later in 1941, Giacoia joined the New York City comic-book packager Eisner & Iger, the studio of Golden Age greats Will Eisner and Jerry Iger.
+Later in 1941, Giacoia joined the New York City comic book packager Eisner & Iger, the studio of Golden Age artists Will Eisner and Jerry Iger.
 His early works include drawing crime comics for Ace Comics, horror for Avon Publishing, and a multitude of characters for National Comics Publications (the primary company that evolved into DC Comics) including the Flash and Batman.

 Other companies for which Giacoia did art during the 1940s and 1950s include Crestwood Publications, Dell Comics, Eastern Color Printing, Fawcett Comics, Harvey Comics, Lev Gleason Publications, and Timely Comics, the 1940s predecessor of Marvel Comics.
 Giacoia and writer Otto Binder introduced the short-lived character Captain Wonder in Kid Komics #1 (Feb.
 1943).

 Later career

 During the 1960s Silver Age of comic books, Giacoia became best known as a Marvel Comics inker, particularly on Captain America stories penciled by the character's co-creator Jack Kirby.
 One of the company's preeminent names, he worked on virtually every title at one time or another.
 Giacoia inked the first appearance of the Punisher in The Amazing Spider-Man #129 (Feb.
 1974).

 Giacoia also worked on the newspaper comic strip The Amazing Spider-Man (based on the Marvel comic book series of the same name) from 1978–1981, as well as on the strips Flash Gordon, The Incredible Hulk, Johnny Reb and Billy Yank, Sherlock Holmes, and Thorne McBride.

 He was credited as the pseudonym "Frankie Ray" for some time.
 In Fantastic Four #53 (August 1966), his real name was announced in the "Bullpen Bulletins".